Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing

 In our case study, we implemented FL for quality control in smart manufacturing, focusing on 8 clients, as shown in Figure~\ref{fig:dataset}.
-Each client used a LASERTEC 65 DED hybrid CNC DMG machine to perform drilling tasks, producing 18 parts from 1040 steel blocks with dimensions of 76.2 mm $\times$ 76.2 mm $\times$ 76.2 mm.
-To evaluate part quality, the diameter of each drilled hole was measured, and Z-scores were calculated based on these measurements.
-These Z-scores categorized the parts into three groups: \textit{Nominal Drilling} for Z-scores between -1 and 1, \textit{Under Drilling} for Z-scores below -1, and \textit{Over Drilling} for Z-scores above 1.
-Real-time data was collected using a Siemens Simatic IPC227E device connected to the DMG machine.
-This device recorded 15 critical process signals—including Load, Current, Torque, Commanded Speed, Control Differential (Diff), Power, Contour Deviation, Encoder Positions, Velocity Feed Forward, and Torque Feed Forward—at a frequency of 500 Hz during the manufacturing process.
-These signals, captured across five axes and the spindle, totaled 90 process signals per part.
+Each client used a LASERTEC 65 DED hybrid CNC DMG machine to perform drilling tasks, producing 18 parts from 1040 steel blocks with dimensions of 76.2~mm $\times$ 76.2~mm $\times$ 76.2~mm.
+The diameter of each drilled hole was measured, and Z-scores were calculated to categorize parts into three groups: \textit{Nominal Drilling} ($-1 \leq Z \leq 1$), \textit{Under Drilling} ($Z < -1$), and \textit{Over Drilling} ($Z > 1$).

-To support continuous FL operation, data from each part was segmented into samples using a windowing technique with a window size of 10, resulting in samples with 90 signals, each of length 10.
-Labels derived from Z-scores were applied to each sample, based on the drilled hole measurements of the part it came from.
-For each communication round, clients selected a balanced set of 500 samples, ensuring equal representation from each label category (\textit{Nominal Drilling}, \textit{Under Drilling}, and \textit{Over Drilling}), and used these samples to update their local models.
-This process is repeated over 10 rounds to enhance model learning.
-The test dataset was constructed similarly by selecting balanced samples across all label categories from each client.
-The final global model’s performance was evaluated on the aggregated test data, ensuring robust and accurate results across the entire dataset.